tillmzw/cos/content/posts/13-confrontation-on-the-hill.md

 In the end however it is too much.

-Benjamin dies valiantly fighting in the frontline.
+{{% mdref benjamin Benjamin %}} dies valiantly fighting in the frontline.